clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 > [!abstract]+ **Lady Wachter's Request**
 > If the players kill Izek without accepting Lady Wachter's mission in [[Arc F - Lady Wachter's Wish]], Lady Wachter sends Ernst Larnak the following morning to invite them to tea at Wachterhaus that afternoon "in light of their recent accomplishments."
 If the players decline Ernst's invitation, Lady Wachter visits the Blue Water Inn in person that evening wearing a deep blue hooded cloak and asks to speak with them in private.
 >
-> Regardless of how she and the players meet, Lady Wachter congratulates them on freeing Vallaki of Izek's tyranny and cruelty and frankly asks their blessing to seek the position of Burgomaster from Baron Vallakovich.
+> Regardless of how she and the players meet, Lady Wachter congratulates them on freeing Vallaki of Izek's tyranny and cruelty and frankly asks their blessing to seek the position of Mayor from Baron Vallakovich.
 She is glad to accept the players' assistance in doing so if offered, but otherwise assures them that she believes that he may be persuaded to abdicate peacefully.
 >
-> If the players are wary of granting Lady Wachter the "power" of the position, Lady Wachter reassures them that Vallaki's burgomaster holds no intrinsic power except that granted by the townsfolk.
-"I confess, I am not familiar with the powers of queens and duchesses beyond the Mists," she concedes, "but in Barovia, the burgomaster is a town's administrator—not its ruler."
+> If the players are wary of granting Lady Wachter the "power" of the position, Lady Wachter reassures them that Vallaki's mayor holds no intrinsic power except that granted by the townsfolk.
+"I confess, I am not familiar with the powers of queens and duchesses beyond the Mists," she concedes, "but in Barovia, the mayor is a town's administrator—not its ruler."
 >
 > "I would pay the salaries of the town's guard, yes," she says, "but they are Morninglord-fearing folk—they would not hesitate to depose me if they felt my ordinances harmful to their neighbors."
 She adds wryly, "I assure you: I have no wish to *rule* Vallaki.
 My aspirations, clerical as they are, are far more dull than that."
 >